kdehaan/NTWIST-Machine-Learning-Entry/README.txt

     navigate to file location
     type '.\win_env\Scripts\activate'
-    this will run the appropriate file for cmd or powershell, whichever you are using with the virtual environment active, type 'python .\main.py' to create a model type '.\model.py' to test a model
+    this will run the appropriate file for cmd or powershell, whichever you are using with the virtual environment active, type 'python3 .\main.py' to create a model type 'python3 .\model.py' to test a model

     to exit the virtual environment, type 'deactivate'